sellsjonathan/joefresh-cart/README.md

 * Decouple remaining logic and views from `<App.js>`.
 Create `<ProductList>` which would import `<Product>` as well as `<Pagination>` (To be created as well).

-* Investigate [StyledComponents](https://github.com/styled-components/styled-components) as a different solution for CSS
+* Investigate [StyledComponents](https://github.com/styled-components/styled-components) as a different solution for CSS styling.

-* Implement functional and component tests with [Jest](https://github.com/facebook/jest)
+* Implement functional and component tests with [Jest](https://github.com/facebook/jest).

 ## Running the project